 Check out these Italians at Piazza Navona in December, all wearing comfortable shoes and jeans.

-December can be chilly but at the beginning of December, there can even be balmy days.
+Rome in December can be chilly.
+But at the beginning of December, there can even be balmy days.
 Layering is always a good idea.

 Be prepared for changes in temperature between when the sun is out, and when it gets dark.